 Of course, the hotel’s concierge will provide you with information of the seemingly infinite options around the hotel including renting motor or pontoon boats, kayaks, or stand-up paddleboards; local hiking, fishing, wine tasting, and white water rafting; plus water skiing and horseback riding lessons.

-I HEART NY: 13 New York Family Vacations Beyond the Big Apple
+NEW YORK STATE OF MIND: 13 New York Family Vacations Beyond the Big Apple

 - Daily Activities in Winter: The Sagamore keeps guests cozy and busy with a magical winter wonderland experience.
 For those keen to venture outside, there’s nearby access to tubing and skiing.
 Let the hotel be your home base for the Lake George Winter Carnival or be at the center of it all during the hotel’s now-famed Glacier Ice Bar & Lounge experience.
 Carved out of 18,000 pounds of ice, guests can enjoy drinks made through an ice luge and sit on sheepskin atop barstools made of ice.

 Indoors, take advantage of the 10,000-square-foot Rec Center, home to a climbing wall, indoor basketball court, mini-golf course, ping pong tables, and indoor wiffle ball.
 Of course, you can also simply curl up by the fire in one of the lobby’s comfortable sitting areas.

 - Fitness Center and Salon/Spa: The Sagamore’s indoor fitness center is a great option for those who want to get in a traditional workout.
 Surrounded by full-wall windows on two sides, workout machines face the lake.
 The Fitness Center is home to treadmills, ellipticals, bikes, and even a Peleton bike.